What's a Licensing Deal?: Everything You Need to Know

 Intellectual property can come in several different forms:

 The majority of licensing deals will define the parties involved in the contract and the scope of what is being licensed.
-Outlining how the licensee can use the property is the main purpose of a licensing deals.
+Outlining how the licensee can use the property is the main purpose of licensing deals.
 In general, the licensee's ability to use the property covered by the agreement will have either a time or a geographic limit.

 Some licensing deals require that the licensee pay the licensor royalty fees after reusing the property numerous times.
 Businesses frequently use licensing deals.
 For instance, one company may want to allow another company to use or sell an asset.